Home » Course » Breakfast

 Any cheese that melts easily works great, such as mozzarella, Colby jack, or a mild cheddar.

-What other toppings can I use to make breakfast tacos?
+What other fillings can I use to make breakfast tacos?

-Sausage, chorizo, ham, potatoes, sweet potatoes, tortilla strips make great toppings as well.
+Sausage, chorizo, ham, potatoes, sweet potatoes, tortilla strips, veggies … whatever inspires you!

 Other Breakfast Favorites